 Single Sign-On (SSO) Integration Guide#

-The SSO integration guide offers a list of supported SAML and OpenID Conenct "client" (SP/RP) software projects that can be used to secure and integrate web and mobile applications with the Gluu Server IDP.
+The SSO integration guide below offers a list of pre-existing SAML & OAuth 2.0 client software projects developers can use to secure and integrate their applications ("clients") with an identity provider, like the Gluu Server.

-Due to varying quality of software implementations, Gluu (the organization) only provides support for the following SAML, OpenID Connect, and OAuth client software projects.
+Due to a wide range of variability in implementation quality, Gluu (the organization) only provides support for the following client software projects.

 Server Side Web Apps#